-- 11.1 The Information Commissioner's Office (ICO) has the power to serve notices requiring organisations to pay up to €20 million or 4% of annual global turnover, whichever is higher, for serious breaches of the GDPR and Data Protection Act 2018. - 11.2 Staff are responsible for: - 11.2.1 Ensuring that no breaches of information security result from their actions. - 11.2.2 Reporting any breach, or suspected breach of security without delay. - 11.2.3 Ensuring information they have access to remains secure.
+- 11.1 The Information Commissioner's Office (ICO) has the power to serve notices requiring organisations to pay up to €20 million or 4% of annual global turnover, whichever is higher, for serious breaches of the UK GDPR and Data Protection Act 2018. - 11.2 Staff are responsible for: - 11.2.1 Ensuring that no breaches of information security result from their actions. - 11.2.2 Reporting any breach, or suspected breach of security without delay.

+- 11.2.3 Ensuring information they have access to remains secure.
 The level of security will depend on the sensitivity of the information and any risks which may arise from its loss. - 11.2.4 Ensuring they are aware of and comply with any restrictions specific to their role or service area.
-All staff should be aware of the confidentiality clauses in their contract of employment. - 11.3 Advice and guidance on information security can be provided by the school DPO, Vicki Watters. - 11.4 A breach or suspected breach of policy by a school employee, contractor or pupil may result in the temporary or permanent withdrawal of school ICT hardware, software or services from the offending individual. - 11.5 For staff any policy breach is grounds for disciplinary action in accordance with the school Disciplinary Procedure or, for Support Staff, in their Probationary Period as stated.
-Policy breaches may also lead to criminal or civil proceedings. - 11.6 If a member of staff or governor knows or suspects that a Personal Data Breach has occurred, then the actions in the data breach response plan must be followed.
-In particular, the DPO or such other person identified in the data breach response plan must be notified immediately. - 11.7 Any security breaches or attempts, loss of equipment and any unauthorised use or suspected misuse of ICT must be immediately reported to the school's relevant responsible person.
+All staff should be aware of the confidentiality clauses in their contract of employment. - 11.3 Advice and guidance on information security can be provided by the School DPO and/or Data Protection Lead. - 11.4 A breach or suspected breach of policy by a school employee, contractor or pupil may result in the temporary or permanent withdrawal of School ICT hardware, software or services from the offending individual. - 11.5 For staff any policy breach is grounds for disciplinary action in accordance with the School Disciplinary Procedure or, for Support Staff, in their Probationary Period as stated.
+Policy breaches may also lead to criminal or civil proceedings. - 11.6 If a member of staff or governor knows or suspects that a Personal Data Breach has occurred, then the actions in the DATA BREACH RESPONSE PLAN must be followed.
+In particular, the DPO or such other person identified in the DATA BREACH RESPONSE PLAN must be notified immediately. - 11.7 Any security breaches or attempts, loss of equipment and any unauthorised use or suspected misuse of ICT must be immediately reported to the school's relevant responsible person.
 Additionally, all security breaches, lost/stolen equipment or data (including remote access SecureID tokens and PINs), virus notifications, unsolicited emails, misuse or unauthorised use of ICT and all other policy non-compliance must be reported to the relevant responsible person.